ANError1/ANError1/README.md

 ## Hi there 👋

+「The naive dream has been shattered, so I must wake up now?」

 Hello, I’m ANError!
 You can also call me NullError, But I still prefer ANError

 I’m a busy student, but I’m active on weekends:)